2019 Festival: Choosing Math Games for Kids with Dr. Scott Kim

 Pattern blocks are common in kindergarten and lower elementary classrooms, where teachers use them to teach concepts of shape, pattern and fractions.
 They are available through teacher supply stores like Lakeshore Learning.
 Consider visiting a teacher supply store when you are shopping for kid’s toys — classroom supplies tend to be durable, versatile, and inexpensive.

-Read here about the myriad activities you can play with Pattern Blocks.
+Read here (opens new window) about the myriad activities you can play with Pattern Blocks.

 Blokus